-- Sudden and regular changes of mood or irritability. - Unusually aggressive or restless. - Gradual loss of interest in school/college work, friends, hobbies etc. - Increased evidence of lying or other furtive behaviour. - Loss of money or other objects from the house. - Keeping at a distance from other students and away from points of supervision. - · Being the subject of rumours about drug taking. - Talking to strangers on or near the premises. - Stealing, which appears to be the work of several individuals rather than one person. - · Use of drug takers slang. - Exchanging money or other objects in unusual circumstances. - Associating briefly with one person who is much older and not normally part of the peer group. - Secretiveness about leisure time activities.
+- Sudden and regular changes of mood or irritability. - Unusually aggressive or restless. - Gradual loss of interest in school/college work, friends, hobbies etc. - Increased evidence of lying or other furtive behaviour. - Loss of money or other objects from the house. - Keeping at a distance from other students and away from points of supervision. - Being the subject of rumours about drug taking. - Talking to strangers on or near the premises. - Stealing, which appears to be the work of several individuals rather than one person. - Use of drug takers slang.